chrisescobedo0617/movie-picker-helper/README.md

 1. Supplying '--nowplaying' returns movies that are currently playing.

-**Supplying '--overview' alongside '--genre' or 'year' or both 'genre' 'year' returns and overview of what the movies are about**
+**Supplying '--overview' alongside '--genre' or 'year' or both 'genre' and 'year' returns and overview of what the movies are about**